hdeiner/passwordAPI/readme.md

  ```
  terraform destroy -auto-approve
  ```
-7. But for some real fun,
+7. But for some real fun, take a look at build_and_test_webservice_IaC.
+Here, we
+* build and test locally,
+* create the test environment on demand with terraform,
+* test remotely,
+* destroy the test infrastructure